nikkiii/lowendping/readme.md

 Python script installation:

 - Install python-pip
-- Run 'pip install sh' (the required shell wrapper)
+- Run 'pip install sh' (the required shell wrapper) and 'pip install ipaddress' (required only if python 2.7 instead of python 3)
 - Update the information in lepconf.py to point to your server and define an auth token
 - Run 'python lep.py' (It is recommended to run it as a user other than root of course)